-The minimum requirement for the master’s degree is the satisfactory completion of total credit hours required by the department which have been submitted as a Graduate Plan of Study and approved by the Dean of Graduate Education and Research and by the student’s adviser.
+The minimum requirement for a graduate degree is the satisfactory completion of total credit hours required by the department which have been submitted as a Graduate Plan of Study and approved by the Dean of Graduate Studies and Research and by the student’s adviser.

 - A minimum of 16 credits must be at the 500 level or higher.

-- Only graduate-level credits can be applied to a masters' degree.
-No course work done in courses less than the 400 level will apply to a master's degree.
+- Only graduate-level credits can be applied to a graduate degree.
+No course work done in courses less than the 400 level will apply to a graduate degree.

 - Courses at the 400 level must be approved for graduate credit, be taught by an approved graduate faculty member, and be approved by the offering department for inclusion in graduate degree programs.

-- A maximum of eight credits can be earned in Directed or Independent Study (597/598/698) courses, with the except of the Master of Interdisciplinary Studies degree, which has a maximum of 12 credits.
+- A maximum of 8 credits can be earned in Directed or Independent Study (597/598/698) courses, with the except of the Master of Interdisciplinary Studies degree, which has a maximum of 12 credits.

 All master’s students must complete a graduate capstone project that is defined by the program of study.
 The project may be (1) a thesis, (2) a graduate research project report, portfolio, or exhibit, or (3) two file papers.

-Certification that the graduate project requirement has been met must be filed at the Office of Graduate Education 30 calendar days prior to graduation.
-Forms for this purpose are available from the Office of Graduate Education.
+Certification that the graduate project requirement has been met must be filed at the College of Graduate Studies 30 calendar days prior to graduation.
+Forms for this purpose are available from the College of Graduate Studies.
 It is the student’s responsibility to see that the documentation is filed through the department.

 Guidelines Regarding Membership of Graduate Advisory and Theses Committees

-- With the approval of the department head, non-NMU or adjunct graduate faculty may serve as a member on a student’s advisory or thesis committee as long as they have been approved by the Academic Senate for graduate faculty status.
+- With the approval of the department head, non-NMU or adjunct graduate faculty may serve as a member on a student’s advisory or thesis committee as long as they have been approved for graduate faculty status.

 - A minimum of half the members of a thesis committee must be NMU faculty with level two or level three graduate faculty status.

 Theses at the graduate level at Northern Michigan University must be prepared in accordance with the “Guidelines for The Preparation of Master’s Theses”.
-The Guidelines are available on the Office of Graduate Education Web site.
-All theses are submitted to the graduate office in electronic format.
-An original signature page from the thesis must be completely signed and submitted to the Office of Graduate Education.
+The Guidelines are available on the College of Graduate Studies Web site.
+All theses are submitted to the College of Graduate Studies in electronic format.
+An original signature page from the thesis must be completely signed and submitted to the College of Graduate Studies.
 To allow sufficient time for review, the approved document must be electronically submitted no later than 30 calendar days before graduation.

-2. Graduate Project Report, Portfolio, or Exhibit: Students completing degree requirements who do not choose to complete a thesis are required to prepare a graduate research project report according to departmental guidelines.
+2. Graduate Project Report, Portfolio, or Exhibit: Students completing degree requirements who do not choose to complete a thesis or two file papers are required to prepare a graduate research project report according to departmental guidelines.

 3. File Papers: Students who do not complete a thesis or research project must write a minimum of two papers according to the following requirements (also check departmental requirements):